rgiordan/zaminfluence/zaminfluence/R/README.md

   - `infl_cumsum`:    The cumulative sum of the sorted influences scores with the specified sign.
   - `num_obs`:   The total number of observations in the original dataset

-QOIInfluence objects can be maniupated using functions in `influence_lib.R`.

 ### QOISignal